cloudflare/miniflare/docs/source-maps.md

 ## Enabling Source Map Support

-When using the CLI, source maps are always enabled automatically. 🎉
+When using the CLI, source map support is always enabled automatically. 🎉

-When using the API, source maps can be enabled with the `sourceMap` option.
-Note this will install source map support **globally** in your entire application:
+When using the API, source map support can be enabled with the `sourceMap` option.
+Note this will install support **globally** in your entire application:

 ```js
 const mf = new Miniflare({